mdiluz/ttrts/source/README.md

     ttrts will return -1 on error, or the winning player on completion

 # OPTIONS
+    --server - Run in server mode, must provide a map file

+    --client - Run in client mode, must provide a hostname for a running server

-	MAPFILE - File to read in the initial game state.
+	--map=MAPFILE - File to read in the initial game state.
 Local or in ${TTRTS_MAPS}

+    --host=HOSTNAME - Name of host to connect to in client mode

 # USAGE
 	When invoked, ttrts will set up the game in a directory within ${TTRTS_GAMES} by the name of the map